oracle-livelabs/database/ai-vector-image/apex/apex.md

 ## Task 6: Running the Application
-1. **Figure out navigation to a page**
+1. To run your application do one of the following:
+   1. If you are still on the Image Gallery page you can click on the run button to start your application.
+   2. If you are on the Application Builder home page then click on the Image Gallery page and then click the run button.
+   3. If you are on the Image Detail page you can click the application breadcrumb at the top of the page to get to the Application Builder home page the follow the instructions above.

 2. If you need to login use:
     - Username: vectorimage
     - Password: Welcome_1 (or whatever password you set for vectorimage)

-3. Click on the Menu and select Image Gallery
+3. If you want you can click on the Menu and select Image Gallery to get to the Image Gallery page as well.

 4. In your search bar type in Fruit or Surfing or whatever you want to search on
 5. Click on an image to go to your detail page
 6. On the detail page you can see both descriptions and what the vectors for the descriptions are.
 At the bottom is the button to go back to the Image Gallery page.
-7. You can also use the menu in the top left and click on Image Gallery to get back to the Image Gallery

 Congradulations, you have built a AI Vector Search enabled application using images!